Black Dyke Band: Recordings

 Black Dyke Band has made over 350 recordings, including one of the first brass band recordings in 1904 and classical music.
 It has recorded with classical bass trombonist Douglas Yeo, and pop acts Tori Amos, Peter Gabriel and The Beautiful South.
 The band also worked with Gabriel on the highly acclaimed Millennium Show, featured in the Millennium Dome, as well as recording the music for the BBC programme Ground Force.

 In September 1968, the band released a single on The Beatles’ Apple Records label.
 The A-side was an instrumental composed by Lennon–McCartney called "Thingumybob" (the theme to a London Weekend Television sitcom of the same name starring Stanley Holloway).
 The flipside was a brass band instrumental version of another Lennon–McCartney song, "Yellow Submarine".
 The single was released under the name John Foster & Son Ltd Black Dyke Mills Band, produced by McCartney, and was one of the first four singles issued on the Apple label.
 In 1979, the Black Dyke Mills Band worked again with McCartney on a track for the Wings album Back to the Egg.

 In August 2009, the band undertook a tour of Australia with multi-instrumentalist James Morrison which culminated in a concert at the Sydney Opera House.

 Members

-The principals of the band's current line up include:
+As of 2025, the principals of the band's line up included: